 PAGE ERASE: The optional Page Erase command can be used to individually erase any page in the main memory array allowing the Buffer to Main Memory Page Program without Built-in Erase command to be utilized at a later time.
-To perform a Page Erase, an opcode of 81H must be loaded into the device, followed by two reserved bits, 12 address bits (PA11 - PA0), and ten don't care bits.
-The 12 address bits are used to specify which page of the memory array is to be erased.
-When a low-to-high transition occurs on the $\overline{CS}$ pin, the part will erase the selected page to 1s.
-The erase operation is internally self-timed and should take place in a maximum time of tPE.
+To perform a Page Erase, an opcode of 81H must be loaded into the device, followed by one reserved bit, 13 address bits (PA12 - PA0), and ten don't care bits.
+The 13 address bits are used to specify which page of the memory array is to be erased.
+When a low-to-high transition occurs on the CS pin, the part will erase the selected page to 1s.
+The erase operation is internally self-timed and should take place in a maximum time of t{PE} .
 During this time, the status register will indicate that the part is busy.

 BLOCK ERASE: A block of eight pages can be erased at one time allowing the Buffer to Main Memory Page Program without Built-in Erase command to be utilized to reduce programming times when writing large amounts of data to the device.
-To perform a Block Erase, an opcode of 50H must be loaded into the device, followed by two reserved bits, nine address bits (PA11 - PA3), and 13 don't care bits.
-The nine address bits are used to specify which block of eight pages is to be erased.
-When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will erase the selected block of eight pages to 1s.
-The erase operation is internally self-timed and should take place in a maximum time of $t{\text{BF}}$ .
+To perform a Block Erase, an opcode of 50H must be loaded into the device, followed by one reserved bit, ten address bits (PA12 - PA3), and 13 don't care bits.
+The ten address bits are used to specify which block of eight pages is to be erased.
+When a low-to-high transition occurs on the \overline{CS} pin, the part will erase the selected block of eight pages to 1s.
+The erase operation is internally self-timed and should take place in a maximum time of t{BE}.
 During this time, the status register will indicate that the part is busy.